 HEROIN IS SPEAKING TO YOUR KIDS, SHOULDN’T YOU?

 A young friend of mine says that her generation is being called the Heroin Generation.
 This is a drug that has been around forever, and no doubt it always will be.
 But when I was growing up it was known as the one drug you simply did not do.
 It was the big bad boogie man of drugs.
 I live in a medium-sized town.
-This will sound prejudice, and it is, but I thought that heroin was a drug that people who live in the inner-city use, or the 50-year-old musician in New Orleans uses.
+This will sound prejudiced, and it is, but I thought that heroin was a drug that people who live in the inner-city use, or the 50-year-old musician in New Orleans uses.
 I did not see it as a drug being used in our high schools all across the nations.

 But it is.
 And believe me, all the kids know it.

 I realized that if I as a parent was unaware of heroin’s new prevalence, then a lot of other parents also are unaware.
 If you don’t know what to ask your kids, you won’t be able to help.
 I really wanted to do something about this problem.
-I work in media and because of my length of time in the industry, I have friends at all of the local media outlets.
+I worked in media and because of my length of time in the industry, I have friends at all of the local media outlets.
 So I knew that I wanted to run a Public Service Campaign – I wanted to develop and produce radio, TV, billboard and print messages.
 Easy enough for me, but here comes the problem.
 All this takes money.

 I spent the next year coming up with a way to get my message going.
-Eventually, and after a lot of dead ends, I found my way to Join Together Northern Nevada, an anti-substance abuse coalition.
+Eventually, and after a lot of dead ends, I found my way to Join Together Northern Nevada, an anti-substance use coalition.
 I joined the board, and it took about another year before I was able to move forward.
 But when I got the green light, oh how bright it was.
 It is amazing how many people were willing to help!
 We raised some money and JTNN gave us some grant funds and we were indeed able to make our Public Service Announcements.

 I met with people who were willing to tell their own stories on air: